NCBI-Hackathons/LNCPEP/preprocessing/README.md

 # Fastlnc: Preprocessing Workflow

-Workflow for generating lincRNA data to use for training the machine learning model.
+Workflow for identifying lincRNA data to use for training the machine learning model.

 # Installation